smolcodes/java-blog/src/posts/2021-1-17-installing-hyvor.md

 </div>

 Make sure you replace `REPLACE WITH YOUR WEBSITE ID` with your website id.
 This can be found in the general tab of the Hyvor dashboard.
-Make sure that the website code with the corresponds with the website url.
+Make sure that the website code corresponds with the website url.

 ```html